gagolews/clustering-benchmarks/.devel/sphinx/weave/suite-v1.md

 for Gaussian mixtures) will naturally perform better thereon than the non-parametric approaches.

-<string>:19: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '0      2048
-1      2048
-2      2048
-3      2048
-4      2048
-       ...
-139    2048
-140    2048
-141    2048
-142    2048
-143    2048
-Name: *n*, Length: 144, dtype: object' has dtype incompatible with int64, please explicitly cast to a compatible dtype first.
-<string>:20: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '0        1
-1        1
-2        1
-3        1
-4        1
-      ...
-139    128
-140    128
-141    128
-142    128
-143    128
-Name: *d*, Length: 144, dtype: object' has dtype incompatible with int64, please explicitly cast to a compatible dtype first.
 |    | dataset         | *n*   | *d*   | reference labels   |   *k* |   noise points |   *g* |
 |:---|:----------------|:------|:------|:-------------------|------:|---------------:|------:|
 | 1  | **g2mg_1_10**   | 2048  | 1     | labels0            |     2 |              0 |  0    |